J95Ortiz/Real-Madrid-Quiz/README.md

 ![Results Screen Phone View](assets/readme_images/quiz.HTML_result_phone_view.png)
 ![Results Screen Hover Phone View](assets/readme_images/quiz.HTML_result_phone_view_hover.png)

-I thought that a good way of improving the user's experience would be to add a message which changes depending on their score.
-I therefore created three different messages, and the user should see the apropriate one depending on what their score is.
+I decided to add a personalised message to this screen as I thought that from a User's point of view just having their score wasn't enough, and adding this feature was a good way of improving their experience.
+I therefore created three different messages, and the user will see a different one depending on their final score.

 If they score higher than 7 the message will look like this:
 ![Final Result Message 1](assets/readme_images/quiz.HTML_result_galactico_message.png)